 But these efforts won't happen without a sea change in culture, procurement approaches, and Congressional funding.
 Until then, expect to hear about more breaches—likely at an increasing rate.

+The biggest misstep in the breach of Office of Personnel Management networks was not the failure to block the initial breach but the lack of encryption, detection and other safeguards that should have prevented intruders from obtaining any useful information.
 The data stolen in the massive OPM breach was not protected by practices like data masking, redaction and encryption — all of which should become the norm, rather than the exception, Rep. Elijah Cummings, D-Md., said during a hearing held by the House Committee on Oversight and Government Reform.

 "We cannot rely primarily on keeping the attackers out.
 We need to operate with the assumption that the attackers are already inside," he noted.
+Part I: Could OPM have prevented the breach?

 But OPM CIO Donna Seymour pointed to aging systems as the primary obstacle to putting such protections in place for certain systems, despite having the encryption tools on hand.
 As a result, data on at least 4.2 million current and former federal employees was compromised from one database and an untold number of background investigations were exposed in another.